Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

 The Indie Developer's SEO Playbook: How to Get Traffic Without a Budget

 As an indie developer, you've poured countless hours into building your product.
 Now comes the hard part: getting users.
-Paid ads are expensive, and social media feels like shouting into the void.
+This is where SEO for developers becomes your unfair advantage.

-This is where SEO becomes your unfair advantage.
-It's the most sustainable way to attract consistent, high-quality users for free.
-This guide isn't about complex theories; it's a practical playbook of what actually works for side projects and small teams.
+It's the most sustainable way to get traffic to your website for free.
+This guide isn't about complex theories; it's a practical playbook for SEO for side projects and small teams.

 Part 1: On-Page SEO — Your Website's Foundation